 Many notes and observations are made of each and every puppy from birth.
 I will have spent nearly every waking hour from birth to puppy pick-up day with the puppies getting to know each of them as an individual.
 We have a fairly extensive Puppy Application that helps me know the potential families' needs and experience levels, as well as their goals for the puppy.
 Of course, we text and talk on the phone often too.

 We have the Volhard Temperament test (and a few other testing exercises) conducted on the puppies on their 49th day.
 This also allows us to learn how the puppy behaves in an unknown environment with an unknown person.
-The evaluator of this test for our puppies is one of the two evaluators of dog/handler teams for the Therapy Dogs of Utah association.
+The evaluator of this test for our puppies is an evaluator of dog/handler therapy teams.
 She absolutely knows canine behavior and body language and is a skilled evaluator, which is a gift.
 Another member of my team is a highly proficient and experienced Positive Reinforcement trainer who has given me great insight into canine behavior.

 To the results of this temperament testing, we take our knowledge of the puppies over the last seven weeks and what we know of the families from application and conversations, and then offer choices to the families that I feel most closely match their needs.
 This happens one-on-one, in the order that deposits are received.